 - We Can Restore Ourselves.
 One's original nature can be forgotten but never obliterated.
 The capacity for restoration is innate; healing is one of the basic attributes of life itself.
 It may, however, require skilled help to enact self-healing effectively.

 - Healing Happens in Relationship.
-Healing supported by the presence of another is strongly influenced by their relationship.
+Healing supported by the presence of another is influenced by their relationship.
 When one serves as a guide, he needs to respond with spontaneity, relate as an equal, function through his heart, manifest affection, and truly enjoy the interaction.
 If these high standards are not met, the effort will be compromised.
-It's much the same for the completion of healing that can take place in a committed love relationship.
+It's much the same for the healing that can take place in a committed love relationship.

 - It Takes More Than One.
 We are complex.
 We are injured at different levels.
 The healing process, therefore, may need to be a long one, with a variety of guides over time.